ortus-docs/testbox-docs/mockbox/index.md

 ![MockBox](../images/MockBox_300.png)

 ## Introduction
-MockBox is a companion package to TestBox (xUnit and BDD Testing Framework) that will give you advanced mocking/stubbing capabilities; hence a Mocking Framework.
+MockBox is a companion package to TestBox that will give you advanced mocking/stubbing capabilities; hence a Mocking Framework.
 You can use it from withing TestBox or as a standalone package.

 ### Download
 Download from our [downloads page](http://www.coldbox.org/download) or clone via github: